Quickstart#

 Adapt Tutorial: AI Training to start running your own project on SkyPilot!

-See the Task YAML reference, CLI reference, and more examples
+See the Task YAML reference, CLI reference, and more examples.

 We invite you to explore SkyPilot’s unique features in the rest of the documentation.